 That said, if you’re determined to stay downtown, some of my favorite hotels are located there, including the Omni Nashville and the Westin Nashville.
 Both are beautifully decorated and very comfortable.
 And for a real splurge, I recommend the historic Hermitage Hotel.

 Finally, Nashville’s most epic family-friendly hotel has got to be Gaylord Opryland Resort.
 Although a good 15-20 minutes away from most Nashville attractions, chances are your kids won’t want to leave the resort once you arrive.
 This ginormous hotel includes three beautiful atriums filled with miles of walkways and lush tropical plants, an indoor river and accompanying boat ride, three luxurious pools, lots of restaurants and shops, and plenty of family activities.
 It’s also in walking distance from shopping mecca Opry Mills and the world-famous Grand Ole Opry, which is a fast-paced musical extravaganza anyone ages 12 and up would enjoy, even if they’re not country music fans.
-Best of all, an indoor/outdoor water park is currently under construction and scheduled to open in late 2018.
+Best of all, their indoor/outdoor water park officially opened in 2018.
 This hotel is so much fun that we regularly spend family weekends here — and we live just a few minutes away!

 The number of downtown tourist attractions can be overwhelming and expensive.
 Fortunately, some of the best places to go downtown are totally free!

-The Nashville Library downtown is home to one of the best puppet troupes in the country.
-You can see free puppet shows here on Friday and Saturday mornings.
-The library’s free Storytime on Tuesdays and Wednesdays is also worth visiting with young children.
+In pre-COVID times, the Nashville Library downtown was home to one of the best puppet troupes in the country.
+You could see free puppet shows on Friday and Saturday mornings.
+The library’s free Storytime was on Tuesdays and Wednesdays and is also worth visiting with young children if it reopens by the time you plan your Nashville family vacation.
+But for now, they stream it all on Youtube.
 It includes puppets, singing, juggling, and more.
 Afterward, your kids will want to spend time playing in the library’s huge three-level “reading fort,” which has lots of nooks and crannies perfect for curling up with a book.

 The Nashville Farmers’ Market is another fun, free downtown option.
 We like to go first to the Bicentennial Capitol Mall’s Rivers of Tennessee Fountains, where the kids can splash around to their heart’s delight.
 Fun fact: Each of the 31 fountains represents a Tennessee river.
 Afterward, we walk to the Farmers’ Market right next door, which is filled with produce and arts and crafts, all from Tennessee.
 The Farmers’ Market food court is perfect for an inexpensive meal.
 You’ll find plenty of options here to satisfy everyone’s tastes.
 Park for free either at the Farmers’ Market or in one of the many free spaces available around the Bicentennial Mall park.